The short answer? Yes.

-UX design in particular is a term that has started gaining traction over the years—previously, the focus was simply user interface design.
+UX design, in particular, is a term that has started gaining traction over the years—previously, the focus was simply user interface design.
 Everyone wanted to talk about how a product looked and felt, whether or not the buttons would be rounded or squared off, whether it was going to be black or blue.
 You know, the visual aspect.
-But that’s the what about UX/UI design.
+But that’s what about UX/UI design.
 UX is the why.
-And it’s the why of things that contributes to business growth most effectively.
+And it’s the why of things that contribute to business growth most effectively.

 UX design isn’t new, but it’s steadily gaining popularity as a concept

 Recently (or not, depending on the circles you run in), the focus has shifted to UX research and design.
 For businesses that understand the value of good UX and customer experience, UX designers are a hot commodity today.
 The industry still considers visual design valuable, of course, but it’s taken a bit of a back-burner position.

 The reason that we’re starting to focus so strongly on UX design is because of the problems that arise when you realize that quite a few people either don’t know how beneficial effective UX design can be for them, or they don’t understand the difference between the UX/UI design process and the past visual/web design one.
 Burying yourself too deeply in the technical aspect of a project’s design is a surefire recipe for disaster, but it happens all the time.
 It only takes one bad experience for a customer to become disillusioned—UX helps prevent that.